 Takeaway

-You will get feedback on a selection of your figures, slides and posters submitted ahead of the webinar.
-In an exercise, you will draw a sketch of your research (a graphical abstract) and discuss it with other participants.
+Participants got feedback on a selection of their figures, slides and posters submitted ahead of the webinar.
+In an exercise, they will drew a sketch of their research (a graphical abstract) and discussed it with other participants.

 Format

-• Commenting on pre-submitted figures and slides: ahead of the webinar, you submit your science communication materials, and I prepare a selection.
-During the training you will get suggestions on how to improve your own materials from the presenter and peers.
+- Commenting on pre-submitted figures and slides: ahead of the webinar, participants submitted their science communication materials, and I prepared a selection.
+During the training participants got suggestions on how to improve their own materials from the presenter and peers.

-• Q&A, exercises, and discussion: we try to solve the most pressing issues you have with your science communication.
+- Q&A, exercises, and discussion: we tried to solve the most pressing issues they had with their science communication.

 Lecturer